 For purposes of this Notice, Tandigm Care Solutions and the pronouns “we,” “us” and “our” refer to all of the facilities operated, managed or affiliated with Tandigm Care Solutions in the state of Pennsylvania.

-We use and disclose health information about you for treatment, to obtain payment for treatment, for administrative purposes, to evaluate the quality of care that you receive, and for other purposes permitted by HIPAA.
+We use and disclose health information about you for treatment, to obtain payment for treatment, for administrative purposes, to evaluate the quality of care that you receive, and for other purposes permitted by the Health Insurance Portability and Accountability Act or 1996 (HIPAA).
 We are required by law to maintain the privacy of your health information, to provide you a notice of our legal duties and privacy practices with respect to that information, and to provide you with notice of a breach of your unsecured protected health information.

 This Notice applies to all records about your care that are created, and/or maintained by us.
 Your health information is contained in a medical record that is the physical property of Tandigm Care Solutions.
 We are required to abide by the terms of this Notice.